Pligr1m/CharlesLee_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - For my second milestone I started to work on my speech to text recognition to work.
 I firstly began by installing vosk which is an offline speech recognition built using machine learning that allows you to convert spoken words into text.
 I also added additional features which allowed certain keywords to trigger and made it respond to certain words from speech.
+Additionally I integrated the OCR with the camera so it was able to recognize text from pictures taken by my camera

-- The only problem I had was that the packages th download vosk became corrupted but besdies that there were no major complications
+- The only problem I had was that the packages th download vosk became corrupted but besides that there were no major complications
 -
-- For my final milestone I would like to implement translation to the STT and also have the STT implement it onto the camera
+- For my final milestone I would like to implement a button that can take a picture with my camera, an oled screen that displays text, and finally implementing text to speech translation for my OCR

 # First Milestone